smbc-digital/docker-luigi-taskrunner/README.md

 Great!!
 Now you can mount a volume with task code in it to /luigi/tasks and run your own Luigi tasks in disposable containers.

-Cron the docker run or schedule / manually run it with your favourite CS server and enjoy the data.
+Cron the docker run or schedule / manually run it with your favourite CI server and enjoy the data.